EmanAmir13/EmanAmir13/README.md

 ### Software Engineer | AI & Backend Developer | Python Enthusiast

 Passionate about building intelligent, scalable, and efficient backend systems using Python and AI.
-With 2 years of experience in software development, I specialize in designing robust architectures, integrating AI-driven solutions, and optimizing performance for high-impact applications.
+With 1 and a half plus years of experience in software development, I specialize in designing robust architectures, integrating AI-driven solutions, and optimizing performance for high-impact applications.

 ---